ROLLING THUNDER® FLORIDA CHAPTER 1

 As a Brevard county resident and President of Rolling Thunder Florida Chapter 1, he took pride in overseeing 82 POW/MIA flag raising events in Brevard County Public School System, the Brevard County School Board headquarters, 5 local fire departments, the Port Authority Administration building, and several assisted living facilities.
 Overall, JJ was involved in well over 125 POW*MIA flag raising events in Kentucky and Florida.

-Phyllis J. Gross
+Phyllis Joan Gross

 04/02/1930 - 07/26/2022